 I’ve been in a crafty, re-do, clean, and pitch mode lately.
 Working on our daughter’s first house, I’ve realized my own house could use a face lift on more than one face.

 In the month of June, I discovered I love to caulk.
 Who knew.
-I love sealing cracks and holes and craters and anything else a spider can weasel his way through.
-I love getting a perfect bead of caulk on my project, and if it’s off a tad, I smooth it with a damp finger.
-I get a little obsessed actually, and spend more time on attaining a perfect line than is probably healthy.
+I love sealing cracks and holes and craters and anything else a spider can weasel through.
+I get a little obsessed actually and spend more time on attaining a perfect line than is probably healthy.

 But, looky here.
 Is this a nice line, or what?